PeterWaher/IoTGateway/WebServices/Waher.WebService.Queue/Data/ApiDocumentation.md

 DecodeContentTypes:={};
 EncodeContentTypes:={};
 CodecContentTypes:={};

 foreach s in Waher.Content.InternetContent.CanDecodeContentTypes do DecodeContentTypes[s]:=true;
 foreach s in Waher.Content.InternetContent.CanEncodeContentTypes do EncodeContentTypes[s]:=true;
-foreach s in DecodeContentTypes.Keys do if EncodeContentTypes.ContainsKey(s) then CodecContentTypes[s]:=true;
+foreach s in DecodeContentTypes.Keys do if EncodeContentTypes.ContainsKey(s) and
+	!Waher.Networking.HTTP.HttpFolderResource.IsProtected(s) then CodecContentTypes[s]:=true;

 foreach s in Sort(CodecContentTypes.Keys) do ]]
 * `((s))`[[
 }}